HappyAgencies/Laravel-Skills-Assessment/README.md

 [Detailed Task 4 Instructions](./Task4.md)

-### Task 5: Develop a RESTful API
+### Task 5: Develop a RESTful API for Books

-Develop a RESTful API for your CRUD application, allowing for API-based interactions with the items.
+Develop a RESTful API for your bookstore application, allowing for API-based interactions with the books.

 [Detailed Task 5 Instructions](./Task5.md)

 ### Task 6: Implement Queues and Jobs

-Set up a Laravel queue system and create a job that processes a task asynchronously (e.g., sending an email notification).
+Set up a Laravel queue system and create a job that processes a task asynchronously (e.g., sending a notification when a new book is added).

 [Detailed Task 6 Instructions](./Task6.md)

 ### Task 7: Write Unit and Feature Tests

-Write unit and feature tests to ensure the correctness and reliability of your application.
+Write unit and feature tests to ensure the correctness and reliability of your bookstore application.

 [Detailed Task 7 Instructions](./Task7.md)